hyperledgendary/full-stack-asset-transfer-guide/README.md

 If you're running on Windows, please check the [hints and tips](./docs/tips-for-windows-dev.md)

-- Ensure you've got the tools you may need installed, or the Vagrant DevImage started
+- Ensure you've got the tools you may need, either installed locally or in a multipass virtual machine.
+See the [setup page](./SETUP.md) for details.
 - Clone this repository to a convient location
 - We suggest that you open 3 or 4 terminal windows
   - One for running chaincode in dev mode
   - One for running the fabric infrastructure and optionally one for monitoring it
   - One for client applications

-- Work through the sections below in order, initially using the supplied scripts and resources
+- Work through the sections below in order, although you don't necessarily need to complete all the Exercises before moving to the next section.
-- There are suggested changes highlighted in each section; this lets you experiment with different stages of development.

 ---
 ## Scenario

-As a real-world example, lets assuming a 'game/trading card'.
-Each card represents a comic book character, with their attributes such as strength.
+Lets assume the assets you are tracking on the blockchain ledger are trading cards.
+Each trading card represents a comic book character and has an id, size, favorite color, and owner.
-These can be passed between people, with some cards having more 'value' due to rarity or having notable attributes.
+These trading cards can be passed between people, with some cards having more 'value' due to rarity or having notable attributes.

 In token terms, think of these cards as non-fungible tokens.
 Each card has different attributes and individual cards can't be subdivided.